 The monitoring pool includes nonprofits that:

-- Receive $1 million or more from a single department (even if they get funding from more than 1 department)
+- Receive $1 million or more from a single department (even if they get funding from more than one department).

 The monitoring pool does NOT include nonprofits that:

-- Receive funding from only 1 department and receive less than $1 million
+- Receive funding from only one department and receive less than $1 million.

 Documents and forms to help nonprofits and City departments complete fiscal and compliance monitoring requirements.

 Sign up for individual coaching to get the financial skills you and your team need to make your nonprofit organization successful.

 Learn about the Nonprofit Monitoring Program and how it can support you.

 Read the 2021-2022 Annual Report for the Citywide Nonprofit Monitoring and Capacity Building Program.

 Read the 2018-2019 Annual Report for the Citywide Nonprofit Monitoring and Capacity Building Program.